Hot Desking Advantages and Disadvantages You Can't Ignore

 • Space-Saving Efficiency: With hot desking, there's no need for dedicated physical spaces for every employee; shared workspaces can create substantial cost savings.

-• Flexibility: This setup offers flexibility, enabling employees to select workstations that best suit their daily tasks or moods, which enhances productivity.
+• Flexibility: This setup offers flexibility, enabling employees to select workstations that best suit their daily tasks or moods, which enhances productivity and improves hybrid work experience.

 • Encourages Interaction: It allows workers from different departments to interact, fostering creativity and collaboration.